 Glasgow, however, does not: it barely makes the top ten.
 Compared with cities like Birmingham or Leeds, it doesn’t have much of a hinterland.

 What should be clear by now is that no definitive ranking is possible.
 You can say that London is definitely the UK’s biggest city, and realistically everyone will accept it as gospel.
 You can say that Manchester is bigger than Newcastle, and be on pretty safe ground.
 But is Manchester bigger than Birmingham?
 The answers suddenly begin to become less clear.

-What we can do, though, is come up with a sort of typology: not a numbered ranking, exactly, but a sort of way of visualising which league cities are playing in.
+What we can do, though, is come up with a sort of typology: not a numbered ranking, exactly, but a way of visualising which league cities are playing in.